 How To Buy Ham

 Ham usually comes in a couple different sizes, a whole ham (like this one here) half-ham or ham steaks.
-What they do have in common, is that they’re all fully cooked already.
-What you are really doing is warming up the ham.
-The best way to do this is low and slow in the oven, then brushing on a glaze and returning it back to the oven at high heat to caramelize.
+Spiral ham even comes from the grocery store pre-cut.
+What they do have in common is that it’s all pre-cooked ham.
+What you are really doing is just warming up a fully cooked ham, and the best way to do this is low and slow in the oven, then brush on a glaze and returning it back to the oven at high heat to caramelize.

 Surprisingly, ham is incredibly cheap when you purchase it whole or half.
 This 11 pound ham was only $31.00 and it will feed 20 people.

-Of course, if you aren’t feeding an army, buy a smaller ham, like the semi-bonless half ham and follow the recipe, just changing your oven time (15 minutes per pound)
+Of course, if you aren’t feeding an army, buy a smaller type of ham, like the semi-boneless half ham and follow the recipe, and adjust the cooking time (15 minutes per pound of ham).

 packaged ham